 How to spot fake Ray-Ban sunglasses?

-Original Ray-Ban sunglasses will have "RB" etched onto the corner of the left lens to prove its authenticity.
+Original Ray-Ban sunglasses will have "RB" or “Ray Ban etched onto the corner of the left lens to prove its authenticity.
 If the etching is missing, or a low quality or painted on the glasses will be fake.

 Other signs to spot a fake pair of Ray-Bans include the packaging and way in which they are boxed to ship.
 The information on the label should correspond with the sunglasses and they should come boxed with a large white shipping label.
-Authentic Ray-Bans will come with a small booklet, printed flawlessly on top-quality paper.
+Authentic Ray-Bans will come with a small booklet, printed flawlessly on top-quality paper, fake Ray-Bans will not.

 Do Ray-Bans come with a case?